pammacdotnet/TypstPaper/paper.typ

       image-darken(data, amount: 0.4, width: 33%),
     )],
 ) <fig:mileva>
+== Web technologies <sec:wasm>
+As introduced in @sec:computed, Typst leverages WebAssembly (WASM) to enable its core functionalities to run efficiently in web environments @Haas17.
+This approach allows Typst to execute its typesetting engine directly within web browsers, facilitating seamless integration into web-based applications and services.
+By compiling its Rust-based codebase to WASM, Typst ensures consistent performance across different platforms without the need for native installations.
+This strategy not only enhances accessibility but also simplifies the deployment process, making Typst a versatile tool for developers and content creators alike.

-As an example, the Neoplot package for Typst is a specialized tool designed to integrate Gnuplot (a powerful open-source plotting engine @Janert16) into Typst documents (@fig:neoplot).
-The Grayness#footnote("https://github.com/nineff/grayness") package allows the application of complex image manipulation algorithms (@fig:mileva).
+As an example, the `neoplot` package for Typst is a specialized tool designed to integrate Gnuplot (a powerful open-source plotting engine @Janert16) into Typst documents (@fig:neoplot).
+The `grayness`#footnote("https://github.com/nineff/grayness") package allows the application of complex image manipulation algorithms (@fig:mileva).

 #figure(